 Symptoms and Treatment

 Symptoms of thoracic disc herniation vary depending on the position and size of the disc herniation.
-Disc herniation will also cause nerve irritation or nerve injury and spinal cord damage.
+A disc herniation will also cause nerve irritation or nerve injury and spinal cord damage.
 Additionally, mid-back pain, chest pain, groin pain, numbness, and weakness in the legs and arms all suggest possible symptoms.
 It may also impair bowel and bladder function.

 Conservative treatment for thoracic disc herniation typically includes rest, a back brace, medication, and physical therapy.
 Doctors recommend surgery when conservative treatments fail to relieve pain, the condition gets worse, or it affects the spinal cord.